-In the case of a maximum twenty (20) team competition, the teams shall include the highest-ranking team from the preceding U2O World Aquatics Championships with the remaining teams selected through continental qualification tournaments or continental qualification tournaments or continental championships according to the following formula: Europe - 7: Americas - 5: Asia - 4: Africa - 2: and Oceania - 2.
+- In the case of a maximum twenty (20) team competition, the teams shall include the highest-ranking team from the preceding U20 World Aquatics Championships with the remaining teams selected through continental qualification tournaments or continental championships according to the following formula: Europe 7; Americas 5; Asia 4; Africa 2; and Oceania 2.
 The host to be included in the Continental quota.
-The highest ranking team from the preceding U20 World Aquatics Championships will be considered to be a representative of that continent for the purpose of the formula.

-The highest qualifying team(s) from the continental qualification tournament or continental championships shall be entitled to represent that continent; if any team does not accept, then the next highest-ranking team willing to accept and participate in the World Junior Championships shall qualify.
+The highest ranking team from the preceding U20 World Aquatics Championships will be considered to be a representative of that continent for the purpose of the formula. - 6.6.4.1.4 The highest qualifying team(s) from the continental qualification tournament or continental championships shall be entitled to represent that continent; if any team does not accept, then the next highest-ranking team willing to accept and participate in the World Junior Championships shall qualify.

-The competition may be between twenty (20) teams.

-For the twenty (20) team competition, the competition may occur at two (2) sites in one country.
+- 6.6.4.2.1 The competition may be between twenty (20) teams. - 6.6.4.2.2 For the twenty (20) team competition, the competition may occur at two (2) sites in one country.
 The host country will be responsible for the transportation of the teams from one site to another as required.
-This transportation will be at the expense of the host country.

-In the case of a maximum twenty (20) team competition, the teams shall include the highest-ranking team from the preceding U2O World Aquatics Championships with the remaining teams selected through continental $qualification \,tournaments\,or\,continental\,qualification\,tournaments\,or\,continental\,champions hips\,according\,to\,the$ following formula: Europe - 7; Americas - 5; Asia - 4; Africa - 2; and Oceania - 2.
-The host to be included in the Continental guota.
-The highest-ranking team from the preceding U20 World Aquatics Championships will be considered to be a representative of that continent for the purpose of the formula.

-The highest qualifying team(s) from the continental qualification tournament or continental championships shall be entitled to represent that continent; if any team does not accept, then the next highest-ranking team willing to accept and participate in the World Junior Championships shall qualify.

-For a maximum of twenty (20) team competition, if there is an unfilled vacancy from a continent, then that vacancy shall be filled by the next highest placed team(s) from the continental qualification tournament or continental championship with the following rotation: Asia, Americas, Europe, Oceania and Africa.
+This transportation will be at the expense of the host country. - In the case of a maximum twenty (20) team competition, the teams shall include the highest-ranking team from the preceding U20 World Aquatics Championships with the remaining teams selected through continental qualification tournaments or continental championships according to the following formula: Europe 7; Americas 5; Asia 4; Africa 2; and Oceania 2.
+The host to be included in the Continental quota.
+The highest-ranking team from the preceding U20 World Aquatics Championships will be considered to be a representative of that continent for the purpose of the formula. - 6.6.4.2.4 The highest qualifying team(s) from the continental qualification tournament or continental championships shall be entitled to represent that continent; if any team does not accept, then the next highest-ranking team willing to accept and participate in the World Junior Championships shall qualify. - 6.6.4.2.5 For a maximum of twenty (20) team competition, if there is an unfilled vacancy from a continent, then that vacancy shall be filled by the next highest placed team(s) from the continental qualification tournament or continental championship with the following rotation: Asia, Americas, Europe, Oceania and Africa.